Arial-Z/Romaji-Renamer/README.md

 ANIME_LIBRARY_NAME="Animes"
 # Path to the created animes metadata file (Needed for the animes script)
 # On docker don't modifify the path "$SCRIPT_FOLDER/pmm/" only the file name if you want
-# on python select the path of the pmm install like this :
+# on python select the path of the kometa install like this :
-# PMM_Folder/config/metadata-animes.yml
+# Kometa_Folder/config/metadata-animes.yml
 METADATA_ANIMES=$SCRIPT_FOLDER/pmm/metadata-animes.yml